Format of Twenty-20 World Cup Cricket Tournament

 According to the new format, both the teams play 20 overs each and thus finish the match quicker than the ODI matches.
-Another new concept has been introduced in the new format as well and the concept is similar to the tiebreaker system in the game of Football.
+Another new concept has been introduced in the new format as well and the concept is similar to the tiebreaker system in the game of football.
 According to the new concept, if the scores of both the teams remain level after the limited overs of the match, then five cricketers from each team will bowl directly to the open wickets and the team that will hit the wicket most of the times will be announced as the winner of the match.
 This rule is named as "Bowl Out" and so far it has been implemented only once in a match between India and Pakistan during the Twenty20 World Cup, 2007.

 The history of the Twenty20 World Cup Cricket Tournament affirms the fact that the new format of cricket named the Twenty20 has been invented just a few years back in England and the father of this format is a person named Nick Borcich.
 As the English people were quite bored with the lengthy County matches and at a time they even became bored with the ODI matches as well, Nick came with the idea to cut down the duration of the game so that the total match can be finished within 3-4 hours.
 The England and Wales Cricket Board (ECB) also liked the idea very much and it arranged the first Twenty20 cricket tournament between the county teams.
 In a particular match of the tournament, there were a large number of spectators came and enjoyed the match.

 As the ECB got considerable success by organizing the tournament, the boards of the other countries also got encouragement and they also started arranging their own Twenty20 cricket tournaments in their countries.
 All of these tournaments in Australia, Pakistan, New Zealand, England and South Africa became popular almost instantly.
-This increasing popularity of the new format of cricket across the world also did persuade the world governing body of Cricket the International Cricket Council (ICC) to think about it seriously and it also decided to organise the first ever Twenty20 World Cup Cricket Tournament
+This increasing popularity of the new format of cricket across the world also did persuade the world governing body of Cricket the International Cricket Council (ICC) to think about it seriously and it also decided to organise the first ever Twenty20 World Cup Cricket Tournament in 2007.

 The first ever Twenty20 World Cup cricket has been organised very successfully in South Africa very recently and the entire cricket playing nations of the world took part in the tournament.
 The tournament was a huge success for the ICC all the cricket lovers across the world gave their active participation to the tournament.
 The South African people made sure the stadiums were jam-packed during the matches and the Sports channels were also quite successful to give the cricket lovers the taste of the game.
 The tournament started from 11th September 2007 and ended on 24th September 2007.
 India became the champion of the tournament after defeating their arch rivals Pakistan in a nail-biting final match.